julianrojas87/era-compatibility-check/src/docs/help-page.md

 > **DO**\
 Select two operational points which are connected to the railway infrastructure.
-Once the shortest route is calculated, expand it to see all operation points and tracks between them.
+Once the shortest route is calculated, expand it to see all operation points and tracks between them. or
+Start typing in the fields "From:" and "To:" to select the starting and ending point of the desired route.
+The list of Operational points are displayed bellow the field and they are filtered according to what you have typed.

 > **OBSERVE**\
 First you see the calculation of the tiles where possible routes can be found.
 By default the max number of routes is set to 1.
 Then the shortest route is calculated and drawn on the map showing all operational points on the route.